 While you relish in all the pumpkin recipes, I’m going to dive in head first to this roasted garlic and white bean chili.
 It’s so good.
 Amazingly good.

-I happen to be a huge fan of white chilis with their white beans; in fact, this Creamy White Chili is one of the most popular recipes on my site for good reason (and I have a lot of other white bean versions like this slow cooker number and another delicious and unique white bean chicken chili).
+I happen to be a huge fan of white chilis with their white beans.
+In fact, this Creamy White Chili is one of the most popular recipes on my site for good reason.

 But today’s white bean chili is super special because: roasted garlic.